samishakoor/Fake-Real-Logo-Detection-using-CNN/README.md

 # Methodology

-Following steps have been implemented to determine the authenticity of brand logos:
+Following steps have been implemented to determine the authenticity of brand logo:

 - **Logo Input:** This is the input module of the system, where logos are submitted for analysis.
 These logos may come from a given kaggle dataset.